niravaviya/Applied-Data-Science-Capstone/README.md

 \
 To apply data science toolkit and machine learning in order to accurately predict the likelihood of the first stage rocket landing successfully, and thus determine the cost of a launch.
 Explore the data in order to obtain more insight from the data.

+## Methodology
+1. Data collection methodology
+Using SpaceX Rest API
+Using Web Scrapping from Wikipedia
+2. Performed data wrangling
+Filtering the data
+Dealing with missing values
+Using One Hot Encoding to prepare the data to a binary classification
+3. Performed exploratory data analysis (EDA) using visualization and SQL
+4. Performed interactive visual analytics using Folium and Plotly Dash
+5. Performed predictive analysis using classification models Building, tuning and evaluation of classification models to ensure the best results